 On the flip side, sometimes certain drugs cost less when purchased from a human pharmacy compared to buying them from your vet or even a vet pharmacy.
 Do your research before buying.

 Kimberly Palmer, author of The Economy of You (AMACOM, 2014), brought this tip — probably taught to you by your frugal grandfather — to the Internet age.
 Comparing before making online purchases is key.
 It’s something, admittedly, I don’t do enough of.
-But the cost of a product can vary considerably depending on who is selling it.
+However, the cost of a product can vary considerably depending on who is selling it.

 For even more online savings, search for coupon codes (digital coupons redeemable at checkout) on websites like RetailMeNot.
 Kimberly suggested looking at the app RedLaser to compare online prices and InvisibleHand, a browser add-on that helps ensure you’re getting the lowest online prices available.
 Excuse me while I go download Invisible Hand right now!